Open Defiance? DP Ruto Allied MPs Don UDA Colors to Parliament

 In photos that have gone viral on social media, women MPs wore yellow dresses while their male counterparts donned matching ties and black suits.

-The leaders include MPs Aden Duale (Garissa Township), Nixon Korir (Lang’ata), Aisha Jumwa (Malindi), nominated Senator Millicent Omanga among others.
+The leaders include MPs Aden Duale (Garissa Township), Nixon Korir (Lang’ata), Aisha Jumwa (Malindi), Ndindi Nyoro (Kiharu), Kimani Ichung’wa (Kikuyu), nominated Senator Millicent Omanga among others.

 Newly elected Kiambaa MP John Njuguna, who was sworn into office today, was also present.